chloefouilloux/Reduction/README.md

 Hello!
-This is just kind of a fun thing I did a bit haphhazardly.
+This is just kind of a fun thing I did a bit haphazardly.
 Just wanted some answers to some questions, thought I'd share what the data have to say!

 There are 3 files,
 1. **BR_Code**, which is the R code to making the plots